Limit Protected Health Information (PHI) Access to a Patient's Care Team

 Limit access to a patient's PHI

-All providers and staff can access this patient's PHI.
+• All practice providers and staff - All users within the practice can access the patient's chart.

-Only the preferred provider, and staff working for the preferred provider, can access this patient's PHI.
+• Preferred provider only - Only the preferred provider, and staff working under that provider, can access the patient's chart.

-If a user is restricted from a patient’s PHI but has the Clinical Administrator permission, they can modify the patient’s PHI restrictions.
-This ensures access in emergency situations when the care team or other restricted users are unavailable, even if they are not part of the patient’s care team.
+If a user is restricted from a patient’s chart but has the Clinical Administrator permission, they can still modify the chart access restrictions.
+This ensures access can be granted in urgent or emergency situations when designated care team members are unavailable, even if the user is not part of the patient’s assigned care team.

 All practice provders and staff

 This is the default option.
-If you want to keep allowing all practice providers and staff to access the patient's PHI, no further action is needed.
-If you're changing from a PHI restriction back to allowing all practice providers and staff to access PHI, please remember to click Update to save your changes.
+If you want to keep allowing all practice providers and staff to access the patient's chart, no further action is needed.
+If you're changing from a chart access restriction back to allowing all practice providers and staff to access the patient’s chart, please remember to click Update to save your changes.

 Preferred provider only